widesky/docs/content/en/products/cloud/vis/_index.md

 ## Overview
 The [WideSky Cloud](https://widesky.cloud/products/widesky-cloud) analytics and visualization tool is based on the open-source Grafana platform.
 This tool provides analytics, dashboards, charts and graphs and allows and end-users to create sophisticated monitoring dashboards and templates using an interactive query builder.

-This tool provides analytics, dashboards, charts and graphs and allows and end-users to create sophisticated monitoring dashboards and templates using an interactive query builder.

 Using this tool, you can:
 + Empower end-users with self-service analytics
 + Create sophisticated monitoring dashboards and templates